godaddy/gasket/packages/gasket-cli/README.md

 ## Lifecycles

-Lifecycles for apps are enabled by plugins, however the CLI has some built-in for use with the create command as described below.
+Lifecycles for apps are enabled by plugins; however, the CLI has some built-ins for use with the create command as described below.

 ### prompt

 The [create command](#create-command) fires the `prompt` lifecycle for all registered plugins.
-Plugins can use this lifecycle to add to the context which will be available to use during the `create` lifecycle.
+Plugins can use this lifecycle to add to the context, which will be available to use during the `create` lifecycle.

-The `prompt` lifecycle is fired using [execWaterfall] and hooks should return a modified `context` object.
+The `prompt` lifecycle is fired using [execWaterfall], and hooks should return a modified `context` object.

 ```js